oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     --wdtDomainType WLS
   ```

-The above command runs the WebLogic Image Tool in its Model in Image mode, and does the following:
+This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:

-  - Builds the final docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
+  - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
-  - Copies the WDT ZIP that's referenced in the WIT cache into the image.
+  - Copies the WDT ZIP file that's referenced in the WIT cache into the image.
     - Note that we cached WDT in WIT using the keyword `latest` when we set up the cache during the sample prerequisites steps.
     - This lets WIT implicitly assume its the desired WDT version and removes the need to pass a `-wdtVersion` flag.
   - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

-When the command succeeds it should end with output like:
+When the command succeeds, it should end with output like:

   ```
   [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v1
   ```

-And you should also see a docker image named `model-in-image:WLS-v1` if you call the `docker images` command.
+Also, if you call the `docker images` command, then you should see a Docker image named `model-in-image:WLS-v1`.

 {{% /expand%}}

-#### Initial use case - deploy resources step - introduction
+#### Deploy resources - Introduction

 Let's deploy our new image to namespace `sample-domain1-ns`.
 In this series of steps, we will: